scuzzydude/asimov/asimov.md

 The Foundation should be an open and limited organization, but I believe one concept that should be in the charter is this: Where we encounter societies where sustenance takes priority over fostering of genius, basic education, and health care, we should bias our efforts to raising that wealth level because that is potential genius -- real treasure -- that could be lost to mankind forever.

 Can a real human organization pull that off?
-That's why there not much dogma.
+That's why there is not much dogma.
 It's not ideological and I don't know what the religious objections would be.
 It's not anti-capitalist.
 Capital consists of assets used for the production of goods or services.
 The assets we are quantifying -- mankind's cumulative genius -- is already available to every human on the planet.
 It's a quantification of the existing value of the public domain, and the proportional value additions to this public treasure, measured by responsibility of humans dedicated to preserving this knowledge.

 It must be a global organization.
 It also has to be open to avoid conflict.
 It must be pure -- responsibility as a value system has great utility, if successful, you can apply it to other social systems.